azat-co/aws-intro/02-modules.md

 ---

-# Web console
+# Web Console

 ---

-# Availability, durability and reliability
+# Availability, Durability and Reliability

 ---

-# Availability, durability and reliability examples
+# Availability, Durability and Reliability Examples

 Example: 6 min out of an hour is down: 90% availability, and less than hour reliability and durability is if the data is ever destroyed.